-Mr. Avramopoulos completed his studies at the Faculty of Law and Political Sciences at the University of Athens and his postgraduate studies on International Organisation at the Université libre de Bruxelles (ULB).
-He is Honorary Professor of the State Academy of Technological Sciences of Moscow, Peking University (Beijing) and European College of Parma (Italy).
+Mr. Avramopoulos completed his studies at the Faculty of Law and Political Sciences at the University of Athens and his postgraduate studies at the Institute of European Studies - Université libre de Bruxelles (ULB).
+He is Honorary Professor of Peking University (Beijing) and European College of Parma (Italy).
 He is Honorary Doctor of ADELPHI University (New York), DREXEL University (Philadelphia), KINGSTON University and DEREE College (Athens).

 He is married to Vivian and has two sons, Filippos and Iasonas.

 2014-2020: Commissioner for Migration, Home Affairs and Citizenship.

 II.
 Diplomatic Career

 1989-1991: Special Diplomatic Advisor to the President of the “New Democracy” Political Party Costas Mitsotakis.

 1990-1991: Diplomatic Advisor to the Prime Minister Costas Mitsotakis.